Duration & Fees

 - Emails and telephone calls made during the placement (charged out at cost)

-This world-first lion rehabilitation initiative was founded from a vision to aid the rapidly declining lion population in Africa.
-Lion populations have plummeted from almost half a million lions sixty years ago, to as few as 20,000 to-day - and the number is still dropping!
+The project was founded on the vision to aid the rapidly declining lion populations through a world first lion rehabilitation initiative.
+Lion populations have plummeted from almost half a million 60 years ago to as few as 20,000 today - and dropping.

-Very early on in the lion conservation efforts it became apparent that not only does the lion need attention, but so does it prey base, and also the vegetation on which the prey base feeds.
-In short, entire ecosystems need special attention.
-It was also realised just how important the development of the local community is to any conservation initiative.
+Very early on in the lion conservation efforts it was realised that not only does the lion need attention, but so does it prey base, and so does the vegetation on which the prey base feeds.
+In short, ecosystems in their entirety need special attention.
+It was also realised just how important community development is to any conservation initiative.

-- Be at the forefront of various conservation initiatives in and around Victoria Falls.
-This area falls within the World's largest conservation area, spanningf five countries and covering more than 280,000 km squared.
+- Be at the forefront of various conservation initiatives in and around Victoria Falls, one of the Seven Natural Wonders of the World

 - Join the team of dedicated conservationists who work tirelessly within this private reserve to ensure that an environment for ecosystems to thrive is maintained.